yan-duarte/yan-duarte.github.io/_posts/2016-07-05-Assignment2.md

   3. _A few sentences describing your frequency distributions in terms of the values the variables take, how often they take them, the presence of missing data, etc._

 After the first week assignment and the second week lessons, I realized that my code book could be improved.
 All of my variables have a different response for each entry, so I decided to create response categories.
+You can download the new code book and the data in this [xlsx file](https://yan-duarte.github.io/archives/codebook.xlsx).
 The new code book stayed in that way:

 |   Variable Name    |      Description of Indicator   |  Main Source |
 |:----:|:----------------------------------------:|:----:|